 Jules says this time investment will really pay off.
 “Looking good is key to feeling good about yourself,” he says.
 “Finding the best facial hair for your face shape, along with the right skin routine, will help grooms feel confident and look good on their big day.”

 His tip?
 “Moisturiser really is a man’s best friend — already loads of guys are using their partners’ products, but this year we’ll continue to see guys embrace their own face products,” says Jules.
 Our tip?
 Take time to source the perfect broad-spectrum sunscreen he’ll wear every day.
 This is Queensland after all #sunscreenislife.

 3. Taming the (facial) mane

 Iso-beard still going strong?
 That bad boy is here to stay, but don’t worry, he’s cleaning up his act.
 “A lot of guys let their facial hair go wild during lockdown,” says Jules.
-“And while iso-scruff is likely to stick around into 2021, we’ll see the novelty of really long and unruly facial hair wear off.
-Guys will begin paying more attention to their beards, keeping them shorter, cleaner and more tidy.”
+“And while iso-scruff is likely to stick around, we’ll see the novelty of really long and unruly facial hair wear off.
+Guys will begin paying more attention to their beards, keeping them shorter, cleaner and tidier.”